mrkirchner/webgl/readme.md

 ## Known Issues

-- Loading Data while scroll causes weird layout issues, could fix by refactoring animations or move to an animation library.
+- Loading Data while scroll causes weird layout issues, could fix by handling animations differently.
 - Hack to handle url missing actual image, currently catching unhandled promise at window and checking error for url, should be using the built in loader but was having issues with texture not being returned.
-Also Brave/Chrome browser support hack.
+Also Brave/Chrome browser doesn't support hack.